shannah/mirah-ant/README.md

 #Mirahc Ant Task

-An ant task for the Mirah compiler.
+An ant task for the [Mirah](http://www.mirah.org/) compiler.
+This task also includes features not available in the standard Mirah compiler.
+Specifically this task compiles both Mirah and Java files (by wrapping the javac task), and supports two-way dependencies between the mirah and java code.

 ##License